DOI-USGS/fort-pymdwizard/docs/html_output/_sources/Windows Installation.rst.txt

 <https://www.sciencebase.gov/catalog/item/590ca827e4b0e541a038e3f7>`_.

 |
-Once the download is complete, click on the file in your web browser to begin installation.
+Once the download is complete, double click on the .exe file in the web browser to begin the installation.

 .. image:: img/Download.png
    :width: 600pt
    :align: left

-Installation **does not** require elevated (admin) privileges.
-Most users will want to select the defaults as they step through the installation procedure in the window that pops up.
+Installation **does not** require elevated (administrative) privileges.
+Most users will want to select the defaults as they step through the installation process.
 When the installation finishes, the application can be launched from the duck icon (|duck|) on the user’s desktop or start menu.

 .. |duck| image:: img/duck.png
    :width: 18pt